-For full details on this road trip, with information about what to expect on the drive and pricing information for 2020, read our article Aswan and Luxor Road Trip: How to Visit Kom Ombo, Edfu, and Esna.
+For full details on this road trip, with information about what to expect on the drive and pricing information, read our article Aswan and Luxor Road Trip: How to Visit Kom Ombo, Edfu, and Esna.

 Where to Stay in Luxor